 This loan cannot be used to cover larger costs, such as rent.
 You should speak to your landlord in the first instance to negotiate rent payments.
 Our Student Advisers at the Student Hub can help you if you need assistance with this.

 We will typically give a loan for one weeks' living costs that is based on the national standard for composite living costs to cover you for food, travel and basic expenses only.

 You won't be charged interest on the loan.
 Once the loan has been given, it will appear as a debt to the University on your account with us until it is repaid.

-You repay the loan as soon as you receive the first instalment of your Student Loan or NHS Bursary.
+You should aim to repay the loan as soon as you receive the first instalment of your Student Loan or NHS Bursary.

-You will receive an invoice two weeks after taking out the loan, which will outline how you repay.
+After your loan has been issued, you will receive an invoice from the Fees Office, which will outline how you repay.
 You'll need to repay it before you can re-enrol or graduate.

 See our useful finance contacts page for help with different financial queries.